|Scientific Name||Cenchrus echinatus L.|

 Only few years.

 C. echinatus can grow in many habitats and is found in dry and moist regions in rainfed and irrigated crops.
 It can also be found along roadsides and beaches, in open ground and waste places.

 Moderate moisture and light, sandy, well-drained soils at low elevations.

 Additional Crop Information

-It has been scientifically reported as a weed in 18 crops in 35 countries, mostly in cereals, pulses, vineyards, plantation crops and pastures.
+It has been recorded as a weed in 18 crops in 35 countries, mostly in cereals, pulses, vineyards, plantation crops and pastures

 Choose directly from Category